1

 The Archie W. Dunham College of Business

-Job Title: Adjunct Professor of Finance
+Job Title: Adjunct Professor of Entrepreneurship

-Department: Department of Accounting, Economics, and Finance
+Department: Department of Management, Marketing, and Business

 Position Summary:

-Houston Christian University seeks candidates in Finance for the Archie W. Dunham College of Business.
+Houston Christian University seeks candidates in Entrepreneurship for the Archie W. Dunham College of Business.
 The Archie W. Dunham College of Business is building a roster of adjunct faculty to support our growing undergraduate and graduate business programs.
 Candidates responding to this job posting must be able to teach residential classes at our Houston campus.
 There are daytime and evening classes available.
 Residential adjunct faculty also have the opportunity to teach online and hybrid format classes.

 Job Responsibilities: